 If you’re entitled, a Housing Costs Element is included when your award for Universal Credit is calculated.

-To be entitled to a Housing Costs Element you must be responsible to make payments of rent for the home where you live.
+To be entitled to a Housing Costs Element, you must be responsible for making payments of rent for the home where you live.

 This help isn’t paid separately, like Housing Benefit.
 The Housing Costs Element is included when your Universal Credit is assessed and any resulting entitlement is usually paid straight to you.